FE Nautilus Scripts

 The names of the scripts are fairly descriptive of what they are meant to do.
 The comments in the scripts provide more detail on the purpose and methods of each script.
 Furthermore ...

-Be aware of the warnings and considerations posted on the FE NautilusScripts Description page.
+Be aware of the File Safety notice posted on the FE NautilusScripts DESCRIPTION page.

 I have noted elsewhere in these 'FE Nautilus Scripts' web pages that video is a 'challenging' area --- for example, a command that seems to work on one type of movie file may not work on another type.